dt-rush/sameriver/README.md

 **Scenes** are loaded into the `Game` object's loop, and have control over input and display while they're running.

-The most important scene, the GameScene, holds an `EntityManager`.

 All scenes will be registered and stored with the singleton Game object, and can refer to each other by name (strings).

-They are updated each game loop iteration, receiving:
+The currently running scene is updated each game loop iteration, receiving:

 * keyboard state via a call to a `HandleKeyboardState (keyboard_state []uint8)` method
 * delta-time updates via a call to an `Update (dt_ms float64)` method